 I didn’t end up going to the pub.
 Once I reached it, I noticed a M&S petrol station up ahead.
 I love a bit of M&S, and went there instead for some M&S comfort.

-The final uphill on the circular Hassocks to Devils Dyke walk
+The final uphill on the Devils Dyke circular walk

 After M&S, I sat on the side of the main road with my water (and M&S snacks) and felt the life slowly come back into me.

-There was no way though that I was walking back to Pyecombe, so I found a trail from here, and made my way up.
+There was no way though, that I was walking back along the road to Pyecombe.
+So I found a trail from here, and made my way up.

 The home stretch back to Hassocks

 If you took the other trail from Pyecombe, it will join me a bit further along.
 Somewhere along here (see photo below).

 At the road, turn right, and at the next road you will get a cool view of the train tracks and tunnel down below.

 From here, the rest of the trail goes back along the route you started on.
 You can see the trail to the left past the railway tracks.